The definition, classification, pathophysiology, and management of MGD

 Table 2 reflects an evidence-based approach to the management of MGD.
 At each treatment level, lack of response to therapy moves treatment to the next level.
 A ± sign means that the evidence to support the use of the treatment at that level is limited or emerging, thus its use should be based on clinical judgment.
 A + sign indicates that the treatment is supported by the evidence at that stage of disease.
 The quality of expressed meibum and meibum expressibility are key features in the clinical assessment of MGD.

 As outlined in Table 2, meibum quality is assessed in each of eight glands of the central third of the lower lid, and meibum expressibility is assessed in the five glands in the lower or upper lid.
 The numerical staining scores refer to a summed score of staining of the exposed cornea and conjunctiva.
 Note that corneal staining with topically instilled fluorescein can occur in normal subjects on a sporadic basis, therefore pathologic staining should be identified as repeatedly observed staining of the same or adjacent portions of the cornea.
-With every systemic medication, systemic side effects have to be considered.

 With the treatment algorithm in Table 2 in mind, the phototoxicity caused by systemic tetracycline derivatives and the anticoagulant effects of essential fatty acids (EFAs) are of specific concern.
 EFAs are nutritional supplements that have received much attention, but with only one published clinical study so far supporting their efficacy in MGD.
 This is also true of the use of sex hormones, for which there is no published clinical trial regarding efficacy, and there is no licensed product available.
 Hence, the panel agreed not to assign this potential treatment modality to a grade of disease.
 The risks of prolonged topical corticosteroid therapy (e.g., induction of cataract and elevated intraocular pressure) are well known.
 Consequently, the use of such medications should be reserved for the treatment of acute exacerbations in MGD and are not recommended for long-term therapy.
 Regular monitoring of intraocular pressure is mandatory with the use of topical corticosteroids.